Huotes/CommitMaker/README.md

 There are no steroids in baseball.
 Just players Chuck Norris has breathed on.

 Chuck Norris doesn't cheat death.
 He wins fair and square.

+The word 'Kill' was invented by Chuck Norris.
+Other words were 'Die', 'Beer', and 'What'.